tsayen/dom-to-image/README.md

 A number between 0 and 1 indicating image quality (e.g. 0.92 => 92%) of the
 JPEG image.
 Defaults to 1.0 (100%)

+#### ignoreImageErrors

+Disregard errors when images fail to load and continue to render.

 ## Browsers

 It's tested on latest Chrome and Firefox (49 and 45 respectively at the time